There are two classes of boat allowed:

 - Safety should take priority over winning.

 - Competitors may not attempt to inhibit other competitors by intentionally colliding with or obstructing their boat or by interfering with radio and electronic equipment.

 - All radio equipment must comply with appropriate International regulations.

-- Each boat should be equipped with a navigation light which is turned one during the hours of darkness.
+- It is highly recommended (but not required by the Microtransat rules) that each boat should be equipped with a navigation light which is turned one during the hours of darkness.
 It is up to competitors to decide on their lighting setup and is their responsibility to ensure that their boat meets any legal requirements for lighting in all countries which the boat might visit.
 Based on informal advice from the Irish and US coastguard we suggest that either a single white light or tri-colour red/white/green light should be used.
 This should be visible from all directions at a distance of at least 2 nautical miles.

-- Boats must take appropriate precautions to avoid collisions.
-This might include the use of radar reflectors, brightly coloured panels, warning labels/flags or AIS transponders and avoiding known shipping lanes.
+- Boats must take appropriate precautions to avoid collisions and comply with COLREGs (The International Maritime Organisation's Rules for Prevention of Collisions at Sea).
+This might include the user of obstacle detection sensors such as RADAR, RADAR reflectors, brightly coloured panels, warning labels/flags, AIS receivers/transponders and avoiding known shipping lanes.
 Each team must decide the exact precautions they wish to take.

 - The boat owner is liable for any damage caused to their boat or by their boat.
 The organisers take no responsibility for any damage caused.